integration01/cloud-engineers/EXACS-README.md

 These services both exist in the tenancy as a way for us to utilize dedicated resources and save on costs of using serverless Autonomous and DBaaS.
 We have set these services up in such a way that engineers can use them.

 All Infrastructure and VM Clusters exist in the compartment called `(root) / cloud-engineering-shared / ExaCS `.
-The VCN that all shared clusters utilizes is attached to a Dynamic Routing Gateway, and this docuemnt will describe how to connect to this DRG from any other VCN in the region.
+The VCN that all shared clusters utilizes is attached to a Dynamic Routing Gateway, and this document will describe how to connect to this DRG from any other VCN in the region.

 For patching details, see [Patching and DB Homes](#exacs-patching-and-database-homes).